 Little Hare Books (see Hardie Grant Egmont)

-Little Pink Dog Books – CLOSED.
-Check their website to see when they will reopen.
-Their website advises that they intend to re-open in ‘late 2018‘.
+Little Pink Dog Books – check their website to see current submission deadlines.
+At the time of updating this blog, their website advised that submissions are closed until ‘late 2019‘.
 They are looking for new and emerging Australian authors and illustrators to write books for younger readers, ages 4 – 8 years.
 They are particularly interested in stories about families, animals, mental health, and dogs.

 - Submissions: they require that submissions be emailed but don’t appear to give any guidelines.
 Feel free to correct me if I’m wrong.

-Little Steps Publishing – They are partnership publishers so the author pays for production.
+Little Steps Publishing – are partnership publishers so the author pays for production.

 - Submissions: They require manuscripts to be mailed along with a cover letter and author CV/profile.

-MidnightSun Publishing – OPEN.
-MidnightSun are always accepting unsolicited submissions and say that they respond and read every single one – as long as you include an email address.
+MidnightSun Publishing – are always accepting unsolicited submissions and say that they respond and read every single one – as long as you include an email address.

 - Submissions: They require that the first 20 pages be mailed along with a cover letter.

-New Frontier – OPEN.
-They are accepting unsolicited manuscripts, however, they try to sell you their $60 submission pack, which includes their submissions guidelines.
+New Frontier – are currently accepting unsolicited manuscripts, however, they try to sell you their $60 submission pack, which includes their submissions guidelines.

-New Holland Publishers – OPEN.
-They deal ‘primarily’ with non-fiction books.
+New Holland Publishers – deal ‘primarily’ with non-fiction books.

 - Submissions: They require a synopsis, cover letter and the first three chapters (or entire manuscript) to be mailed.